Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: Experimental design

-The main purpose of this simulation is two-fold: We provide a proof of concept of our modelling approach and present a first validation by comparison to another model \cite{DeFranca2020}.
-For this validation, we compare our time-respecting model \newmodel{} to an equivalent, but time-aggregated model \oldmodel{}.
-Through this comparison, the impact of time on the communication networks becomes shallow.
-Other dimensions of comparison are not considered\footnote{For example, 33.98 \% of all code reviews at Microsoft involve more than two persons, and, thus, cannot be captured by classical graphs.}.
+In this section, we describe the simulation as an \emph{in-silico} experiment \cite{Felderer2020} that evaluates the impact of ignoring and respecting time in a temporal graph for modelling information diffusion in code review.
+The purpose of this simulation is two-fold: We provide a proof of concept of our modelling approach and present a first validation by comparison to another model \cite{DeFranca2020}.
+Through this comparison, the impact of time on communication networks becomes evident.